Abena Busia: Career

 Busia was co-director of the Women Writing Africa Project (which between 2002 and 2008 published the four-volume Women Writing Africa Series), as well as Professor of English at Rutgers University and the Chair of the Department of Women's and Gender Studies.

 She has also taught at other institutions, among them Yale and the University of Ghana.

 She has served as president of the Association for the Study of the Worldwide African Diaspora and of the African Literature Association, and currently chairs the board of AWDF-USA, sister organization of the African Women's Development Fund (AWDF), the first pan-African foundation to support the work of women's rights organisations in Africa.

 Writing

 Busia has published widely on black women's literature, colonial discourse, and post-colonial studies.
 Scholarly books she has co-edited include Theorizing Black Feminisms: The Visionary Pragmatism of Black Women (1993) and Beyond Survival: African Literature and the Search for New Life (1999).
 In addition, she is the author of two volumes of poetry: Testimonies of Exile (1990) and Traces of Life (2008).
 Her work is included in such anthologies as Daughters of Africa (edited by Margaret Busby, 1992).

 Ghanaian diplomat

 In July 2017, President Nana Akuffo-Addo named Abena Busia as Ghana's ambassador to Brazil.
 She was among 22 other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.
+She was ambassador in Brazil until October 2025.